jldz9/thunderseg/README.md

-This is a package use deep learning for individual tree segmentation
+This is a high level api package to use deep learning for segmentation Build on top of pytorch lightning